 The CSRD currently has four Liquid Waste Management Plans (LWMPs), which strive to protect public health and the environment by ensuring that liquid waste is properly managed today and in the future.
 Each of the LWMPs recommend the development of a sewer system acquisition policy to define the terms and conditions under which the CSRD would acquire community sewer systems.
-To follow through on these LWMP recommendations, a Sewer System Acquisition Strategy was developed and finalized by the CSRD in 2011.
+To follow through, a Sewer System Acquisition Strategy was developed and finalized by the CSRD in 2011.

-This Strategy outlines the framework of policies and practices that form the foundation of the CSRD's Sewer System Acquisition Strategy, and which will guide all future decisions related to community sewer system acquisition, assessment and operations.
+This strategy outlines the framework of policies and practices which will guide all future decisions related to community sewer system acquisition, assessment and operations.
 These policies and assessment procedures have been written to specifically minimize the CSRD's risk and maximize benefits to sewer system users.
-Owners/Developers are invited to apply to the Columbia Shuswap Regional District to have a system considered for CSRD acquisition.
+Owners/Developers are invited to apply to the CSRD to have a system considered for acquisition.

 New Sewer Systems